I don’t know for sure but I’m guessing, you get as confused as me about all these different lettered Medicare parts and plans.

 Essentially, ‘homebound’ is exactly as it sounds, the doctor certifies that it is medically inadvisable for you to leave your home and even if you wanted to you can’t leave your home on your own without substantial help.

-To qualify for Medicare Part A to pay for your skilled nursing facilities, you must stay for a minimum of 3 days at a Medicare certified facility.
+To qualify for Part A to pay for your skilled nursing facilities, you must stay for a minimum of 3 days at a Medicare certified facility.

 Your doctor must certify that you need daily skilled ongoing care that would be difficult to render at home, such as IV fluids and/or physical therapy.